calaldees/teachingWorkshops/teacherTraining/SP1.md

 My background
 * 7 years teaching ICT and Computing in secondary schools - Practical battle experience
 * 10 years as a senior developer in central London across a range of domains
 * (2 years sessions) + 1 year formally as Lecturer in Education.
+(You are my 4th cohort)
 * My weakness is _cutting edge research_ and _teaching theory_
-    * I will constantly working towards this the rest of my career
+    * I will constantly upskilling this for the rest of my career

 I have my own ideas about how to teach computing
 * Multiple languages at once